top of page

 Writers' Assistants and Script Coordinators Join IATSE Local 871

-In 2018, after a long-fought battle with the AMPTP, the labor group that represents the studios and producers, the writers' assistants and script coordinators joined the union.
+In 2018, after a long-fought battle with the AMPTP, the labor group that represents the studios and producers, the writers' assistants and script coordinators joined IATSE Local 871.
+This required enormous amounts of effort on the part of the union itself and the representatives from the writers' assistants and script coordinators.

 What about other assistant jobs?